 Use a clean colander to rinse greens, snap peas, green beans, cherry tomatoes, and other smaller items that are hard to wrangle by hand and can stand some jostling.
 Agitate them with your fingertips to ensure all the dirt and invisible unpleasantness are getting rinsed away.

-Holm 3-Piece Stainless Steel Mesh Colander Set, $18.88 on Amazon
+Holm 3-Piece Stainless Steel Mesh Colander Set, $20.99 from Amazon

 Three sizes for all sorts of kitchen jobs, from straining pasta to rinsing berries.